tbrowder/Slidemaker/README.md

     =begin pod

-    =begin comment
-        Config blocks apply to the entire document until the first slide.
-Then each slide can have its own Config blocks.
-See details for defaults and recognized key/value pairs.
+    # Config entries apply to the entire document
+    # until the first slide.
+Then each slide can
-    =end comment
+    # have its own Config entries.

     =for Config :paper<letter> :title-bar-color<blue> :title-bar-height<1>
     = :dimensions<in>
     = :font<serif> :title-font-size<> :subtitle-font-size<> :font-size<>
     = :margins<1>

-    =begin comment
-        A '=slide' starts a new slide and subsequent Config entries are constrained to the current slide.
+    # A '=slide' starts a new slide and subsequent Config entries
-    =end comment
+    # are constrained to the current slide.

     =slide
     =Title Why Linux?